 The Knox County Board of Health has mandated mask wearing county-wide in indoor public spaces and enclosed spaces where maintaining 6 feet of social distancing is not feasible.
 The regulation states the measure will remain in place until suspended.

-Tennessee Governor Bill Lee has extended the State of Emergency through September 30.
+Tennessee Governor Bill Lee has a current State of Emergency.

 “COVID-19 has not taken a vacation.
 Our caseload is climbing and this is very serious, exactly why I extended the State of Emergency.
 We need every Tennessean to take personal responsibility, wear a face covering, socially distance, wash and sanitize hands.
 I wear a mask every day as a simple courtesy, for me to serve my neighbor and protect my family and friends, and economy build consumer confidence.”